 Each bite has juicy blueberries bursting and crunchy pecans.
 It doesn't even need a dusting of powdered sugar.

-With a muffin-like consistency due to the applesauce, it's easy to put together and kinda makes me feel healthy.
-Must be that whole wheat flour in the batter.
+With a muffin-like consistency due to the applesauce, it's easy to put together and makes me feel healthy.
+It must be that whole wheat flour in the batter.

-- Oil - it's used as a replacement of butter and it makes batters very moist.
-Sunflower and canola are, in my opinion, the most neutral ones in flavor, but I sometimes use olive oil, and you can use coconut.
+- Oil: it's used as a replacement of butter and it makes batters very moist.
+In my opinion, Sunflower and canola are the most neutral in flavor, but I sometimes use olive oil, and you can use coconut oil.
 It's a small amount.

-- Whole wheat flour - I use a superfine flour, one that is pretty much like all-purpose flour consistency-wise.
-If you use coarser flour the crumb will be different.
+- Whole wheat flour: use a superfine flour, one that is pretty much like all-purpose flour consistency-wise.
+If you use coarser flour, the crumb will be different, it'll have more texture.
 So keep that in mind.
-It gives this cake a wonderful earthiness and 'healthy' feeling.
+It gives this cake a wonderful earthiness.

-- Applesauce - it adds moisture without the calories.
-You can use my recipe for homemade applesauce, store-bought, or even grate an apple or two with a fine-holed grater.
+- Applesauce: it adds moisture without calories.
+You can use homemade applesauce, store-bought, or even grate an apple or two with a fine-holed grater.

-- Blueberries - use either fresh or frozen (straight from the freezer).
-You can replace them with raspberries, but blueberries work better I think.
+- Blueberries: use either fresh or frozen (straight from the freezer).

 It's the kind of not-too-sweet loaf that appeals to everyone, good as a snack, with a cup of coffee, tea or to give as a gift.